tilyupo/qustar/README.md

 Query SQL database through an array-like API.

+[//]: '#' 'todo: make it obvious that all operations translated to 100% SQL'

 ## Quick start

 To start using qustar with SQLite (the list of all supported data sources is [available below](#supported-database-drivers)) run the following command: